PlayForm/Maintain/README.md

 Maintain Clean
 ```

-Creates a `dependabot.yml` file in each of the .github directories for each of
+Creates a `dependabot.yml` file for each of the `.github` directories in each of
-the packages in the monorepo:
+the packages for the monorepo:

 ```sh
 Maintain Dependabot